ninjaaron/lazydots/README.rst

 =====  ======

-The general idea is that lower-case represents a short vowel, upper case represents an unmarked long vowel, and a vowel plus the usual accompanying consonant for mater lectionis represents a marked long vowel.
-Of course, in the case of /i/ class and /u/ class, there is no unmarked long form, so the marking can be inferred from the length.
+The general idea is that lower-case represents a short vowel, upper case represents an unmarked long vowel, and a vowel plus a period represents a marked long vowel.
+Of course, in the case of /i/ class and /u/ class, there is no unmarked long form, so the marking can be inferred from the length (though the form with the period is also valid).
+Qamets-he, segol-he, holem-he and anything else indicated with a he' is followed by an "h"

-You should only use the ":" to mark vocal schwa.
+You should normally only use the ":" to mark vocal schwa.
 Silent schwa will automatically be supplied.
 You don't always have to mark the vocal schwa either, but you do need it for BeGaD KeFaT letters and other circumstances where open or closed sylables can affect vocalizations.

 The software should automatically add meteg to disambiguate between